RevinderDev/.dotfiles/README.md

 ## TODO

-Rewrite nvims `vimscript` in `lua` and update it removing unnecessary plugins.
+1. Rewrite nvims `vimscript` in `lua` and update it removing unnecessary plugins.
+2. Automization